montinigeo/InSAR_Suite/README.md

 Version 3.2.2 fixes two bugs unrelated to QGIS 4 (surfaced while testing the parallel QGIS 4 version, but also present here): coherent-PS matching in the TS module failed when the source layer has no field literally named "CODE" (now falls back consistently to the internal feature ID, as already done during the analysis phase); and layers saved from the EWUD module (grid, Centroidi_EWUD, Poligoni_EWUD) had a fixed name regardless of the chosen file, making different runs saved under different names indistinguishable.

+Version 3.2.3 fixes permanent saving of the EWUD grid: GDAL was interpreting the "id" field as a candidate for the GeoPackage primary key, which could alter the correspondence between grid cells and computed values after reload (resulting in null Va/Vd/Na/Nd fields in Centroidi_EWUD/Poligoni_EWUD).
+The field was renamed to "grid_id" to avoid the ambiguity; computation now always happens in memory, with file saving as a separate step.

 Version 3.3.0 introduces compatibility with **QGIS 4 / Qt6**, distributed as a separate branch (see Installation section).
 The porting required fixing numerous Qt and QGIS enum references no longer valid under Qt6 (text alignment, dialogs, messages, field types), adapting the loading mechanism for the TS module's standalone scripts, and fixing a GDAL fid conflict on GeoPackage output and a coherent-PS matching bug (both unrelated to QGIS 4, but surfaced during testing).
 It also adds permanent GeoPackage saving to the **InSAR Polygons** module (already available in VIS and EWUD).
 The 3.2.x line for QGIS 3 continues to be maintained in parallel.

+Version 3.3.1 fixes the same EWUD grid saving bug fixed in 3.2.3 for QGIS 3 (see above), unrelated to QGIS 4 but surfaced during testing on this branch.

 ### Modules